Frequently Asked Questions

 - AdultSkate group lessons are not offered at CSL FSC.
 Adults can register for private lessons with a coach.
 Make sure to contact a private instructor to ask for their availability in advance before starting registration process.
 You can find the list of private coaches and their contacts on Our Coaches page.

 Registration dates can vary from year to year and by season.
 We recommend that you create a profile on our website ahead of the registration date and be ready to register your skater online once registration opens.

-For Fall-Winter Sessions: Registration usually begins mid September.
+For Fall-Winter Sessions: Registration usually begins end of August or mid September.

 For Spring/Summer Sessions: Registration usually begins end of March or early April.